liquidctl/liquidctl/README.md

 > python -m liquidctl.cli <args>...
 > pip install .
 ```

+Since HWiNFO 6.10 it is possible for other programs to send additional sensor data in through a Windows Registry API.  [`LQiNFO.py`](extra/windows/LQiNFO.py) is an experimental program that uses the liquidctl API to take advantage of this feature.

 _¹ See [How to use libusb under Windows](https://github.com/libusb/libusb/wiki/FAQ#how-to-use-libusb-under-windows) for more information._